Ashley Uyeshiro Simon OTD, OTR/L, MSCS(she/her/hers)

 Dr. Uyeshiro Simon received her Doctorate of Occupational Therapy (OTD) degree in 2011, her MA degree in Occupational Therapy, and her BA degree in Psychology from the University of Southern California.
-She is the Faculty in Residence at Birnkrant Residential College through the Office of Residential Education, and also serves as the Secretary General for the USC Academic Senate.
+She is the Faculty in Residence at Birnkrant Residential College through the Office of Residential Education.

 Doctorate of Occupational Therapy (OTD)

 Master of Arts (MA)

 2010 | University of Southern California

 Cunningham, R., & Uyeshiro Simon, A. (2018).
 Occupational therapy’s role in bowel and bladder symptom management in Multiple Sclerosis (Abstract).
 International Journal of Multiple Sclerosis Care, 20(Suppl.
 1), 85. https://doi.org/10.7224/1537-2073-20.s1.1 Show abstract